nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing values will be updated to the entered values.<br>
   e.g. `edit 2 f/0` will override the outstanding fees of the 2nd student in the displayed list to `0`.

-* When editing tags, all existing tags of the student will be removed and replaced with the tags specified.<br>
-  e.g. `edit 2 t/SEC2 t/IP` will erase the student's original tags and replace it with the new tags `SEC2` and `IP`.

 * You can delete the data in optional fields by supplying a parameter with no arguments.<br>
   e.g. `edit 2 r/` will remove the remarks for the 2nd student in the displayed list.